starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 A function can return arguments to the parent function that called it.
 The arguments expected are designated by the ``-> ()`` expression.
 The argument type(s) are defined in the return statement of the function.
-Arguments may be either positional or named, where positional arguments are identified by the order they appear in the calling function.
+Arguments may either be positional or named, where positional arguments are identified by the order in which they appear in the calling function.
 Positional arguments must appear before named arguments.

 .. tested-code:: cairo syntax_function_outputs